We are community supported and may earn a commission when you buy through links on our site. Learn more

 With the change in demographics that is a result of young people committing to marriage and family at much later ages than previous generations, it is not unusual to hear older adults wonder out loud if they will ever become grandparents.

-Many years ago I read an article that stated that as we remain healthy for a longer period of time, there are tons of prospective grandparents out there with energy to spare who are “running around in their jogging suits” longing to have a grandchild.
+Many years ago, I read an article that stated that as we remain healthy for a longer period of time, there are tons of prospective grandparents out there with energy to spare who are “running around in their jogging suits” longing to have a grandchild.

 As I researched this phenomenon, I was surprised to find a good amount of rich material.
 One of the first articles I came across was written by Susanna Schrobsdorff for TIME Magazine.

 When taking her young children to visit her 81-year-old dad in an assisted living facility, she realized that they were among the youngest grandchildren visiting a grandparent.
-She writes that they are “among a growing number of kids who will see their grandparents primarily as people in need of care rather than as caretakers.”
+She wrote that they are “among a growing number of kids who will see their grandparents primarily as people in need of care rather than as caretakers.”

 Is Grandparenting Becoming an ‘Endangered Institution’?